 Last week, another exhausted mom sat in my office asking the question I hear almost daily: “My child can’t focus in school – the teacher thinks it might be ADHD.
 But something doesn’t feel right about putting my 7-year-old on medication.
 Is there something else this could be?”

-• Focus problems can stem from nervous system dysfunction, not just ADHD
+- Focus problems can stem from nervous system dysregulation stuck in “go mode”

 The Hidden Connection Most Doctors Miss

 When a child struggles with focus and attention, the conventional approach looks at symptoms and matches them to diagnostic criteria.
-But in my years of practice working with families throughout South Austin and surrounding areas, I’ve discovered something profound: many children diagnosed with ADHD actually have nervous system dysregulation that’s been present since birth.
+But in my years of practice working with families throughout South Austin and surrounding areas, I’ve discovered something profound: many children with focus issues actually have nervous system dysregulation that’s been present since birth.

 When a child’s nervous system is stuck in this state, their brain has difficulty with executive functions like attention, focus, emotional regulation, and impulse control.
-These are the exact symptoms that get labeled as ADHD.
+These are the exact symptoms that often get labeled as focus disorders.

 7 Signs Your Child Can’t Focus – And What They Really Mean